Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Mosquito Control and West Nile Virus Prevention in Boulder County

 Mosquitoes are more than a nuisance.
 They can carry West Nile virus (WNV).
-Boulder County Public Health works to prevent the transmission of WNV in Boulder County and to address nuisance mosquitoes.
+Boulder County Public Health works to prevent WNV transmission in Boulder County and to address nuisance mosquitoes.

 There is no treatment for West Nile virus, so it’s important to prevent it.
 West Nile can cause a debilitating illness in 20% of those infected.
 Everyone should protect themselves against mosquito bites.